 Start by involving your little sous-chef.
 Holiday cookies, anyone?

 It's also a great way help your kids expand their food choices.
 The more children are involved in the process, the more likely they will want to try different foods other than pizza or chicken nuggets.

 Here are a few guidelines for various ages and education levels:

-Kindergarten and 1st grade with direct supervision.
-Ask them to measure items using a measuring cup (while simultaneously developing great hands-on math skills), wash fruits and vegetables, hand mix non-sticky items in a large bowl.
+Ask them to measure items using a measuring cup, simultaneously developing great hands-on math skills; wash fruits and vegetables; and hand-mix items that are not sticky in a large bowl.

-2nd to 3rd graders with supervision.
-If you feel comfortable as a parent, this age group can try peeling vegetables, grate cheese and mix sticky items in bowls.
+If you feel comfortable as a parent, this age group can try peeling vegetables, grating cheese and mixing sticky items in bowls.

-4th to 5th graders with supervision.
-Start using a can opener, stir stove top items, pound chicken and scrape bowls.
+Start using a can opener, stirring stovetop items, pounding chicken and scraping bowls.

-6th to 7th graders with limited supervision.
-If you feel comfortable as a parent, this age group can start using a knife and be more independent with cooking after instruction and prove they are capable and safe.
+If you feel comfortable as a parent, this age group can start using a knife and being more independent with cooking after instruction, and proving they are capable and safe.

-Remember, every child’s individual skills are different so it is what you, as a parent, feel comfortable letting them try in the kitchen.
-The holidays are a great time to help your child develop culinary skills that can last a lifetime.
-You might be surprised at what your children can do!
+Remember, children's skills will differ, so you will need to decide what you feel comfortable letting them try in the kitchen.
+The holidays are a great time to help them develop culinary skills that can last a lifetime.
+You might be surprised at what your children can do.